jungal01/LockDown-password-manager/ROADMAP.md

   The [miscellaneous](#miscellaneous) section is for all aspects of the project that do not strictly fit the other categories.

-  An estimated date will be added for the completion of each feature.
-If a feature has no date, it's development date is beyond 2 months.

 ## Issues Being Fixed

 ## Known Issues